nekromant/aura-httpd/README.md

 The mountpoints are defined in a json array.
 They are the URI paths at which different things will appear.

 For example, if you mount control at /ctl you will be able to access /ctl/version and /ctl/fstab from your browser.
+Just as if it was a filesystem, plain and simple.
 You got the idea.

 This section documents all available mount types.